bijoyone/pizza/README.md

 ## Technologies used

-For frontend and backend below software and libraries used:
+For frontend and backend below technologies and libraries used:

 - React
 - Redux -(for state management)